DreamHost review: fast and affordable web host?

 If you're a first-time user or simply prefer creating a site with a website builder, DreamHost offers not one but 2 website builders you can use.

 With every DreamHost WordPress installation, you get to use (if you want) a Boldgrid Website Builder interface.
 It is a premium plugin that adds website builder functionality to your website.

 It has its own templates – all responsive and well made.
-Well, the beauty… You’ll have to decide on your own if that’s what ships your boat.
+The choice is up to you.

 In any case, you’ll be able to customize those templates using a block editor.
 Out of all block editors on WordPress, I can safely say that this is one of the better ones.